michael2012z/BitBible/markdown/KJV/files/Ps.md

 89. ל LAMED.
 For ever, O Lord, thy word is settled in heaven.

-90. Thy faithfulness is unto all generations: thou hast established the earth, and it abideth.unto…: Heb. to generation and generationabideth: Heb. standeth
+90. Thy faithfulness is unto all generations: thou hast established the earth, and it abideth.

 91. They continue this day according to thine ordinances: for all are thy servants.